Murders of Eve Stratford and Lynne Weedon: Murder of Lynda Farrow

 Despite this, in 2022 former Metropolitan Police detective Colin Sutton, who led the high-profile investigations into Levi Bellfield and Delroy Grant, claimed that Farrow's murder could be linked to Stratford's and Weedon's.
 Sutton had previously carried out a cold case review of the evidence in Farrow's case on behalf of the Met in 2002 (before the DNA evidence was discovered in the cases which showed they were not linked) and said he was struck by the similarities he saw.
 He said the cases of Stratford and Farrow were similar as both had their throat cut in their own home.
 Sutton's claims come despite the fact that Farrow and Stratford's murders were found not to be linked by DNA.
-His claims were promoted in advance of a book about the case he is due to publish with John Blake Publishing, titled The West End Girls.
-A documentary based on this book and promoting Sutton's claims is also due to be released in 2022, titled West End Girls: The Search for a Serial Killer.
+His claims were promoted in advance of a book about the case he was due to publish with John Blake Publishing, titled The West End Girls.
+A documentary based on this book and promoting Sutton's claims was also due to be released in 2022, titled West End Girls: The Search for a Serial Killer.

-Peter Sutcliffe a.k.a. the "Yorkshire Ripper"

-In 2015, amateur crime investigators Chris Clark and Tim Tate published a book titled Yorkshire Ripper: The Secret Murders, in which they claimed Stratford's and Weedon's murders could be linked to infamous serial killer Peter Sutcliffe, commonly known as the Yorkshire Ripper.
-In the book, it was accepted that the murder of Stratford bore almost no similarities to Sutcliffe's known murders, which were usually carried out against prostitutes with a hammer and were all committed in the north of England.
-However, since Stratford's murder was known to have been committed by the same person that killed Lynne Weedon, the authors claimed that the killer must have been Sutcliffe, since Weedon's murder bore some similarities to his murders.
-They also alleged that the murders of Parravincina, Farrow and Morris could have been committed by Sutcliffe.
-However, the DNA profile of the killer is known in the Stratford, Weedon and Farrow cases, and the police are known to already have a copy of Sutcliffe's DNA and have been able to rule him out of unsolved murders as a result, such as in the Lesley Molseed case.
-Upon Sutcliffe's death in 2020, Clark submitted a Freedom of Information request to the Home Office, asking if Sutcliffe's DNA was on the national DNA database.
-The Home Office confirmed that it was, indicating that Sutcliffe can be ruled out of unsolved murder cases in which there is existing DNA evidence, such as in the Farrow, Stratford and Weedon cases.
-Notably, the murders of Stratford and Weedon, as well as the cases of Parravincina, Farrow and Morris, did not feature in the subsequent 2022 ITV documentary based on Clark and Tate's book.